janosvajda/microservice-system-design-nest-js/README.md

-# This repository shows how you can build API with microservice architecture using nestjs
-## Features of this example
-This example is basically an API for some task manager application.
-It provides a possibility to perform sign up users, confirm user's emails, manage user's tasks.
 ## Running the example with docker-compose
 Execute `docker network create infrastructure && cp .env.example .env && docker-compose up -d` from the root of the repository
 ## Accessing the API itself and swagger docs for the API